SUDARSHANCHAUDHARI/gravitywins-privacy-policy/README.md

 ## Information You Choose to Share

-- **Contact form:** If you use the **Need help or want to contribute?** option, your name, reply email, subject, and message are placed into an email draft addressed to the developer (**sudarshantechlabs@gmail.com**).
+- **Contact form:** If you use the **Need help or want to contribute?** option, your name, reply email, subject, and message are placed into an email draft addressed to **sudarshantechlabs@gmail.com** or **sunny.sudarshan@gmail.com**.
 The app does not store a copy.
 Sending the message is handled entirely by your chosen email provider.
 - **Data exports:** When you export history as CSV or JSON, files are created in the app’s private cache and shared using Android’s system share sheet.
 Data leaves your device only if you choose a destination such as email or cloud storage.
 - **Webhooks:** If you enable webhooks, drop summaries (counts, humor line, timestamps, and if you opt in device model, manufacturer, and Android version) are sent to the HTTPS endpoint you configure. **Sudarshan Tech Labs** does not operate or control that endpoint.